gnguyen18/gnguyen18/README.md

 ### Hi, I'm Thuy!
-:woman_technologist: I am currently pursuing IT major at the University of Washington, Tacoma <br>/
+:woman_technologist: I am currently in IT major at the University of Washington, Tacoma <br>